Characters of the Marvel Cinematic Universe: M–Z: Volstagg

+Victor von Doom / Doctor Doom

+Victor von Doom (portrayed by Robert Downey Jr.), also known as Doctor Doom, is the despotic ruler of the Eastern European nation of Latveria.

+As of 2025, the character has appeared in one project: the film The Fantastic Four: First Steps (mid-credits cameo).
+He will return in the films Avengers: Doomsday and Avengers: Secret Wars.

 Melina Vostokoff

 Melina Vostokoff (portrayed by Rachel Weisz) is a seasoned spy who trained in the Red Room as a Black Widow and is a mother-figure to Natasha Romanoff and Yelena Belova.
 She is also a scientist who does research into mind control methods for General Dreykov.
+Melina later helps Romanoff to rescue the Widows and destroy the Red Room.